 The attack begins with the burglar kicking or barging through the front door—the “crash”.
 Then, they quickly locate and destroy the security panel or keypad—the “smash” — before the alarm sounds.

 The objective is to take advantage of the security system’s time delay.
-Most systems give the homeowner between 30 and 60 seconds to disarm the system after before sounding the alarm and generating an emergency signal or alert.
-A crash and smash attack relies on obliterating the panel, and its ability to signal, before this happens.
+Most alarm systems give the homeowner between 30 and 60 seconds to disarm the alarm system before sounding the alarm and generating an emergency signal or alert.
+A crash and smash attack relies on obliterating the security panel, and its ability to signal, before this happens.